Fire safety tips you shouldn’t be without!

 #5 Have fire extinguishers in your house.

 You should have at least one portable fire extinguisher in your house that is within easy access.
 We have two.
 Note that these fire extinguishers don’t last forever and may be good for only 5 to 15 years, so monitor the pressure gauge and recharge, service or replace your extinguisher if need be.
-Look into the rechargeable kind (could be pricey) or this disposable kind.
+Look into the rechargeable kind (could be pricey) or the disposable kind.

 #6 Charge your smoke detectors at home on a regular basis.